-This revised Associate in Science degree model is effective with the fall 2016 term for those Page | 71 who have officially graduated from high school and who has not yet taken a college level course before the start of the fall 2016 semester.
+This revised Associate in Science degree model is effective with the fall 2016 term for those Page 71 who have officially graduated from high school and who has not yet taken a college level course before the start of the fall 2016 semester.
 This revised model does not change the credits needed to fulfill the IAI GECC package.
 Credit hours taken from the Humanities and Fine Arts area and the Social Behavioral Sciences are moved to support the "Additional A.S. degree requirement" posting of a course in Mathematics and a course in Physical or Life Science that directly supports your intended major after transfer to a four year IAI participating institution in Illinois.
 To fulfill the IAI GECC package in this revised model, you will need to complete an additional three credit course approved as an IAI Humanities or Fine Arts course and a three credit course approved as an IAI Social and Behavioral Sciences course.
 These courses most likely will be completed after transfer but "may" be included in your JALC curriculum Guide document under the Major and General Electives section.
-If these two courses are completed after transfer, you should send an official transcript back to John A. Logan College and request a review of the IAI GECC requirements and if appropriate, request a posting on your official transcript that the IAI GECC package is complete.
+If these two courses are completed after transfer, you should send an official transcript back to John A. Logan College and request a review of the IAI GECC package is complete.